Prof. Joannes J. Westerink (University of Notre Dame)

 Gradient-Based Damage Methods for Cohesive Models of Dynamic Fracture and Fragmentation

-Prof. P. Benson Shing (University of California, San Diego, USA)
+Prof. P. Benson Shing (University of California, San Diego)

-To design new civil infrastructure systems or evaluate the safety of existing structures for extreme seismic events, engineers have been increasingly relying on nonlinear computational tools.
-Detailed nonlinear computational models have been used to develop design and detailing requirements in code provisions and to assess the collapse resilience of structural systems.
-However, the nonlinear behavior of a structural system involves many complicated mechanisms developed in the material, structural component, and system.
-For reinforced concrete structures, critical mechanisms include the cracking of concrete, the plastic and fracture behavior of reinforcing bars, the buckling of reinforcing bars, and the interaction between the bars and the surrounding concrete.
-How the structural components behave eventually depends on the reinforcing details and their interaction with other components in the structural system.
-This presentation will cover some recent work of the presenter’s research group on the development of practical physics-based computational models with application to the seismic design of reinforced concrete bridge structures and reinforced masonry buildings.
-The validation of these models with large-scale experiments conducted on structural components and systems will also be shown.
+To design new civil infrastructure systems and evaluate the safety of existing structures for extreme seismic events, engineers and code-development processes have been increasingly relying on nonlinear computational tools.
+Detailed nonlinear computational models can be used to understand and extrapolate experimental data for the development of design and detailing requirements and to assess the collapse resilience of structural systems.
+However, the nonlinear behavior of a structural system involves various complex mechanisms developed in the materials as well as structural components and systems.
+For reinforced concrete structures, critical mechanisms include the cracking and crushing of concrete, the yielding, buckling, and fracture of reinforcing bars, and the interaction between different materials.
+How a concrete component behaves depends not only on the reinforcing details but also on their interaction with adjacent components.
+The modeling of these mechanisms requires insights from physical experiments as well as validation by large-scale system-level experiments.
+This presentation summarizes some recent work of the author along these lines on reinforced concrete bridges and reinforced masonry buildings.

 Large Deformation Modeling and Simulations of Landslides